Immutability standard

 $mutable = new stdClass; // id: #12345

-changes from its original state and its reference (object id) is the same as the previous state #12345
+changes from its original state, but its reference (object id) remains the same as the previous state #12345

 .